Noel Marshall: Personal life

 Marshall and his first wife, Jaye Joseph Marshall, started a talent agency together.
 They divorced, and Marshall married Tippi Hedren in 1964, previously having been her agent and manager.

 After production of Roar, Marshall and Hedren divorced in 1982, with Hedren saying Marshall would constantly become aggressive when they fought, leading her to secure a restraining order against him, stating he could not physically abuse her or come within 20 feet of their home, and for him to also seek psychiatric care.
 Marshall's son John would confirm that the divorce was due to the events that happened during production.
 He reflected on numerous incidents, including Marshall's treatment of Griffith.
-He recalled that the cast had safewords when the scene became too risky, but when Griffith used hers, Marshall did not listen and kept the scene going.
+He recalled that the cast had safewords when the scene became too risky, but when Griffith used hers, Marshall did not listen and kept filming.
 In a 2015 interview with Xfinity, he made a link between the treatment of the family during filming as the reason behind the divorce.
-John also said that behind the scenes, Marshall once hit him for standing up to him, and would simply tell Griffith not to be afraid of the lions instead of taking action to protect her.
-Marshall was labeled "intense" by John, as he would often become angry on-set of the film and would shout at the cast, crew, and animal handlers when a take was ruined.
-John explained that he would do so because the disruption halted the scenes that mostly relied on waiting for the animals to do something that could be included in the film.
+John also said that behind the scenes, Marshall once struck John for standing up to him, and would tell Griffith to forget about her anxiety around the lions instead of taking action to protect her.
+Marshall was labeled "intense" by John, as he would often get angry on-set of the film and would shout at the cast, crew, and animal handlers when a take was ruined.
+John explained that Marshall's temper was aggravated by the hours it took to film scenes of the big cats that relied on waiting for the animals to do something that could be included in the film.

-Marshall died of cancer on June 30, 2010 in Santa Monica, California.
+Marshall died of cancer on June 30, 2010, in Santa Monica, California.